mlabuda2/nf-tower-docs/docs/faqs.md

 Yes.
 To ignore the Singularity cache, add the following configuration item to your workflow: `process.container = 'file:///some/singularity/image.sif'`.

+**<p data-question>Q: Why does Nextflow fail with a `WARN: Cannot read project manifest ... path=nextflow.config` error message?**

+This error can occur when executing a pipeline where the source git repository's default branch is not populated with `main.nf` and `nextflow.config` files, regardles of whether the invoked pipeline is using a non-default revision/branch (e.g. `dev`).

+Current as of May 16, 2022, there is no solution for this problem other than to create blank `main.nf` and `nextflow.config` files in the default branch.
+This will allow the pipeline to run, using the content of the `main.nf` and `nextflow.config` in your target revision.

 ### tw CLI

 **<p data-question>Q: Can a custom run name be specified when launch a pipeline via the `tw` CLI?**